kuleshov/audio-super-res/README.md

   --sam SAM             subsampling factor for the data
 ```

-The output of the data preparation step are two files in `.h5` format containing, respectively, the training and validation pairs of high/low resolution sound patches.
+The output of the data preparation step are two `.h5` archives containing, respectively, the training and validation pairs of high/low resolution sound patches.
-Also, you can just run `make` in the corresponding directory, e.g.
+You can also generate these by running `make` in the corresponding directory, e.g.
 ```
 cd ./speaker1;
 make;
 ```

+This will use a set of default parameters.

 ### Audio super resolution tasks

-There are two datasets that can be prepared.
+We have included code to prepare two datasets.

 * The single-speaker dataset consists only of VCTK speaker #1; it is relatively quick to train a model (a few hours).
 * The multi-speaker dataset uses the last 8 VCTK speakers for evaluation, and the rest for training; it takes several days to train the model, and several hours to prepare the data.

+We suggest starting with the single-speaker dataset.

 ### Training the model